HDCat2/rate-editor/README.md

 <del>figure out how to fill default values and fetch form values</del>

+figure out how to change playback rate on .mp3 and .ogg files

 figure out how to make a web extension modify downloaded files

 figure out what needs to be modified on .osu files

 figure out how to make it look good

+change readme and make ready for public